SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 ### .NET Projects:
 Unfortunately, there are no tools available yet to check for bundle size for nuget packages.

-However, .NET provide built in feature to reduce the bundle size called [Trimmer](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options?pivots=dotnet-6-0), but these needs to be done carefully as apps that use reflection might not work as expected.
+To reduce the final build size, .NET provide a built in feature  [Trimmer](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options?pivots=dotnet-6-0), but these needs to be done carefully as apps that use reflection might not work as expected.
 [Read more about Trimmer here](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/configure-trimmer?view=aspnetcore-6.0).